wzsamuels/Mudder/README.md

 YAM by W. Z.  Samuels

 YAM (YAM is Almost a MUD client) is MUD client written in C# and using .NET.
-Yam is designed to be primarily used on social MUD's, but ideally it should be powerful enough for any purpose.
+YAM is designed to be primarily used for social MUD's, but ideally it should be powerful enough for any purpose.

 Executables can be found at yam/yam/bin/Debug